Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 Facebook: to update fans on their blog articles, podcast, event and places they've been featured.

 YouTube: to drive customer acquisition with professionally produced product videos and smart direct response calls-to-action.

-Twitter: to drive viral word of mouth awareness with 24/7 customer support
+Twitter: to drive viral word of mouth awareness with 24/7 customer support.

 Before creating their own podcast, Slack dabbled (a lot) in sponsoring podcasts.
 Slack’s first CMO, Bill Macaitis, made them an instant marketing priority.

-In just a matter of time, Slack were sponsoring about 10 podcasts of all very different audiences.
+In just a matter of time, Slack was sponsoring about 10 podcasts of all very different audiences.
 These included Startup (a podcast for entrepreneurs), Reply All (a podcast about the internet) and 99% Invisible (a design podcast).

 The key here isn’t necessarily sponsoring podcasts that have monster audiences (although this obviously helps) but sponsoring ones that have loyal audiences that regularly interact with and trust the podcast host.